Last week, I wrote about how anybody can get started with NoCode platforms. Today we are going to look at how to make money using NoCode.

 A number of experts in the NoCode space also teach how to use NoCode platforms.
 Flowmingo from Mackenzie Child is an excellent example of an expert imparting their knowledge in a structured learning program.
 Nelson Abalos Jr also runs cohorts to teach users Webflow skills.
 Companies like Airdev run free bootcamps every month to teach you how to use Bubble.
 Apps Without Code is another example of teaching beginners how to launch their product ideas without writing code.
 While all the other courses listed above teach you how to use a particular NoCode platform in detail, Apps Without Code focuses on your specific idea.
 A few folks have also launched Udemy courses teaching about NoCode.

-My previous post under NoCode provided you direction to get started.
-There is a small chance that I take up teaching NoCode skills over video calls in small groups in the future.
-Probably, cohort based courses (CBC), the new buzzword, is the answer to this.
+My previous post under NoCode provided you with directions to get started.
+There is a small chance that I will teach NoCode skills over video calls in small groups in the future.
+Probably, cohort-based courses (CBC), the new buzzword, is the answer to this.

 Experts Program and Paid Consultations

 Like everything else in the world, every NoCode platform has early adopters.
-These early adopters contribute prolifically in the platform’s community, experiment with the platform’s feature, showcase how to use the latest features, stretch the platform’s capabilities beyond its limits, and many other things.
-They soon become the experts in the space.
+These early adopters contribute prolifically to the platform’s community, experiment with the platform’s features, showcase how to use the latest features, stretch the platform’s capabilities beyond its limits, and many other things.
+They soon become experts in the space.

 Before you know it, as the platform becomes feature-rich, it also becomes a little hard for people to get started with the platform.

 These experts help users get started with the platform, or even build the product for these new users.
-These typically become a freelance engagement for both parties, where the clients want the developers to use a certain technology/platform to build the product they want.
+These typically become freelance engagements for both parties, where the clients want the developers to use a certain technology/platform to build the product they want.